Grief Professional Directory

 allison@neworleansgriefcenter.com

-I have a passion for providing safe, supportive space for individuals grieving as this was not my experience when I lost my mother almost 40 years ago.
+ABOUT: I have a passion for providing safe, supportive space for individuals grieving as this was not my experience when I lost my mother almost 40 years ago.
 Through compassionate and active listeners, we are likely to feel more accepted along our grief journey.

 I offer support groups specific to early mother loss as well as general grief groups and intensive day long retreats.
 Please refer to my website for more information. www.neworleansgriefcenter.com